Saim6526/Saim6526/README.md

 </a>

 🎓 **Cybersecurity Student | Aspiring SOC Analyst | Future Penetration Tester**
-Proactive cybersecurity student with hands-on experience in **threat detection, SIEM monitoring, and incident response**.
+Proactive cybersecurity student with hands-on experience in **Log Analysis, Detection and Response, SIEM Monitoring**.
 Skilled in tools like **Wazuh, Splunk, Wireshark**, and experienced in automating detection workflows.

 ---